No script

 If you look closely at the walls of some buildings here you can still see bullet holes left there on purpose to remind people of what happened here…

-But now this is a popular place for locals to go on a walk and have a good time.
-You’ll see many beautiful buildings on both sides of the central alley which turns into a small roses park during the warm season.
+Today, this is a popular spot for locals to take a walk and enjoy themselves.
+You'll find many buildings with beautiful architecture lining both sides of the central alley, which transforms into a small rose park during the warm season.
+Here, you can also see the National Theater and Opera, as well as the Metropolitan Cathedral.

 6. Attend a concert at the Romanian Opera House